5G-MAG/rt-mbms-mw-android/README.md

 ## Acknowledgement

-The MBMS MW Android was originally developed by Bistem, Nakolos and ORS.
+The MBMS MW Android was originally developed by Bitstem, Nakolos and ORS.

 ## Troubleshooting